In this post, I share six ways to plan a meaningful family vacation while spending less time and energy stressing.

 Instead of hustling for the most instagrammable family pic, practicing to master surfing in a single week, or trying to curate the Perfect Family Vacation™ try focusing on shared experiences.

 When the kids wade, roll up your pants and wade in with them.
 When your parents get up on the dance floor after dinner, grab your partner and join them.
+If you’re in New York with teenagers, resist the urge to turn them loose to explore.
+Similarly, if you’re in London with kids, resist the temptation to take them to generic kid-centric activities.
+Instead, identify shared interests and explore those sites with them.

 Shared experiences are what will remain in our minds long after the Instagram pics have dropped off our feed and our kids have moved out to live their own adult lives.
 Understanding these benefits and focusing on the time itself, rather than ensuring that every detail of a family vacation is perfect, can help relieve some of the stress you may feel over the vacation.

-Closing Thoughts on this Therapist’s Advice for Family Vacations
+Closing Thoughts on Low Stress Family Vacations

 Try some of these tips on your next family vacation to reduce stress and make the most of your time with your family.
 There is no possible way to make every detail of a vacation perfect, but taking time to yourself and setting realistic expectations can be a great way, from planning all the way through return, to enjoy a restful family vacation with less stress.